organisciak/BookwormDB/STATIC/input.txt.md

 ## Preprocessing

 Lots of texts are messy: they have Google bookplates, hyphenated words broken at newlines, or scraps of HTML.
-You can leave these in the Bookworm and suffer through: or you can scrip them around.
+You can leave these in the Bookworm and suffer through: or you can script around them, before writing to the input.txt or the textStream you'll be using.
+If you write useful code (for joining line-end breaks while removing newlines, for example, you could helpfully share it as a possible replacement for the textStream program that Bookworm uses.